Mrbysco/DailyDad/README.md

 ### Disclaimer ###
-The dad jokes are provided by the [icanhazdadjoke API](https://icanhazdadjoke.com/) unless a connection can't be made, during which it'll get a random dad-joke from an internal database.
+The dad jokes are provided by the [icanhazdadjoke API](https://icanhazdadjoke.com/) unless a connection can't be made, during which it'll get a random dad-joke from an internal dadabase.

 ## License ##
 * Daily Dad licensed under the MIT license